Ez3D-Rocketry/Ez3D-Rocketry/README.md

-# Welome to Ez3D Rocketry!
+Welcome to Ez3D Rocketry!

-## Want to get started in 3D printing enabled models rockets? <br />
+## Want to get started using 3D printing with models rockets? <br />

-Ez3D Rockets was started to develop models with:
+Ez3D Rockets created models with:
 - Low parts count
 - Easy assembly (i.e. no glue required)
 - Reliable operation

-The result is a family of launch vechiles which operate with 1/2 to F motors and altitiudes over 1000 ft. <br/>
+The result is a series of designs which operate with 1/2A to F motors and altitudes over 1000 ft. <br/>
-In addition, all the FreeCAD, .stl, OpenRocket, and RockSIM files are available to encourage your own experimention.
+In addition, all the FreeCAD, .STL, OpenRocket, and RockSIM files are available to encourage your own experimentation.

-Since 3D printing a tall thin structures can be a challenging, Ez3D designs primarly use printed fin cans and nose cones while incorporating commercial cardboard body tubes as airframes.
+Since 3D printing a tall thin structures can be a challenging, Ez3D designs use printed fin cans and nose cones while incorporating commercial cardboard body tubes as airframes.

-All designs have been test flown with tips and advice included in the documentaiton.

-Six designs are available for a wide range of motor options:
+Six designs are available:

 1. Ez3D Mini Lite
    - Uses 13mm Estes mini motors and a BT-20 airframe